MichaelLi-96/CsBasics/README.md

 ## Sorting Visualizer

 This project has a built in sorting visualizer that was written in p5.js, a JavaScript library used for creative coding.
-Implemented 6 different kinds of sorts:
+Implements 6 different kinds of sorts:
 * Selection
 * Insertion
 * Bubble